Strategy Review System Overview

 Step 5: Submit QPM Materials

-By noon on the day two weeks before the QPM, the GIT or workgroup must submit final versions of their Outcome Review Summary and presentation (if a presentation is given) to SRS@chesapeakebay.net.
+By noon on the day two weeks before the QPM, the GIT or workgroup must submit final versions of their Outcome Review Summary and presentation (if they plan to use one) to SRS@chesapeakebay.net.
 These materials will be posted to the ChesapeakeDecisions website and the Management Board calendar meeting page.
 Management Board members are asked to review all posted materials prior to the QPM to support their engagement in an informed conversation during the meeting.

-The QPM is where GITs and workgroups give their update or presentation to the Management Board, share their findings and recommendations, and, with the help of the GIT chair, lead a discussion with Management Board members.
-While this meeting varies based on each team’s choice to pass, provide a brief update, or give a full presentation, it generally consists of each outcome’s team providing an update on the outcome’s attainability status, successes, challenges and future actions to be taken in support of achieving the outcome.
-Typically, time-sensitive follow-up actions are identified that will provide necessary information for a final decision to be made at the next Management Board meeting.
+The Quarterly Progress Meeting (QPM) is where Goal Implementation Teams (GITs) and workgroups give updates or presentations to the Management Board, share their findings and recommendations, and, with the help of the GIT Chair, lead discussion with Management Board members.
+While this meeting varies based on each team’s choice to pass, provide a brief update or give a full presentation, it generally consists of each outcome’s team providing an update on the outcome’s attainability status, successes, challenges and future actions to be taken in support of achieving the outcome.
+Occasionally, time-sensitive follow-up actions are identified that will provide necessary information for a final decision to be made at the next Management Board meeting.
 Other issues and requests raised during the QPM may be discussed, refined or resolved at future Management Board meetings.

 Three days after the QPM, the Management Board staffer, with the help of the SRS Coordinator, distributes a draft list of follow-up actions via email for workgroup and GIT review.
 The cohort will request any necessary changes or clarifications to the follow-up actions.
 Once requests and decisions are finalized through the Management Board, they are published on the Management Decisions page.